 How do muscle spasms contribute to burping that feels like something is stuck in the throat?

-Muscle spasms in the esophagus can create tightness or pressure points that mimic a stuck sensation.
-When these spasms occur during burping, sudden pressure changes intensify the feeling of obstruction even without any physical blockage.
+Muscle spasms in the esophagus can create pressure points or tightness that mimic a stuck sensation.
+When these spasms happen around the time of burping, the pressure changes can make the feeling more noticeable.

 Are there specific disorders linked to burping that feels like something is stuck in the throat?